dsc-courses/practice.dsc10.com/problems/pretest/rates.md

 It’s always good to double-check that our answer is correct.
 Let’s actually solve this problem using math now.
 To start, we know that the professor grades at a rate of 150 quizzes per 50 minutes, which is 3 quizzes per minute because $\frac{150}{50} = \frac{3}{1}$.
 The TA grades 150 quizzes per 75 minutes, or 2 quizzes per minute.
 This means that in one minute, the professor can grade 3 quizzes and the TA can grade 2 quizzes, for a total of 5 quizzes.

 When working together, the professor and TA grade at a rate of 5 quizzes per minute.
 So how much time do they need to grade 150 quizzes?
 5 quizzes per minute is equivalent to 150 quizzes per 30 minutes, since $\frac{5}{1} = \frac{150}{30}$.
-Therefore, it takes them 30 minutes to complete their grading task, as we obtained through process of elimination.
+Therefore, it takes them 30 minutes to complete their grading task, the same result we obtained through process of elimination.

 # END SOLUTION